egan/weinbot/etc/README.md

 Please see the [documentation](../docs/connecting.md) for more information.

 ## Resolvconf Configuration
+**Do not use this file as it currently breaks the network profiles.**
 The file `resolvconf.conf` is an example `resolvconf` configuration to manually specify Google's DNS so that name resolution is available reliably.

 ## SSH Client Profile